 She was nominated for the Academy Award for Best Supporting Actress and won the Golden Globe Award for New Star of the Year for her role as Judy in teen drama film Rebel Without a Cause (1955).

-She was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for her role as Daisy Clover in drama romance film Inside Daisy Clover (1965).
+She was nominated for the Golden Globe Awards for Best Actress – Motion Picture Comedy or Musical for Gypsy (1962) as Gypsy Rose Lee, and Inside Daisy Clover (1965) as Daisy Clover.

 She was nominated for the Golden Globe Award for Best Actress – Motion Picture Drama for her role as Alva Starr in melodrama movie This Property Is Condemned (1966).